No. 1 Flying Training School RAAF: Reactivation

 Following the disbandment of the ADFBFTS, No. 1 FTS was re-formed in January 2019 at RAAF Base East Sale to conduct basic flying training on the Pilatus PC-21.
 The school commenced its first course since reactivation on 14 January, and ten students graduated on 12 July.
 The re-formed No. 1 FTS came under the control of Air Academy, part of Air Force Training Group.

+In December 2023, No. 1 FTS commenced 'all through' pilot training with its inaugural intermediate flying training course of nine students.
+This course graduated with wings in June 2024 and signified the first time Royal Australian Air Force pilots have conducted all their flying training at No. 1 FTS since the Korean War.
+In December 2024, the first Royal Australian Navy pilot graduated from the 'all through' course at No. 1 FTS.